NASPGHAN Mentor/Mentee Program 2019

-Announcing the second year of our pilot program for research and career mentorship.
-The target audience for this program will be pediatric gastroenterology fellows entering their 3rd year of fellowship as of July 2016.
+Announcing the 4th year of our program for research and career mentorship.
+The target audience for this program will be pediatric gastroenterology fellows entering their 3rd year of fellowship as of July 2020.

 Fellows will be paired with successful research mentors outside of their institution for a period of two years (3rd year of fellowship and first year of faculty appointment).
 Thus, fellows can expect guidance and unbiased feedback in their area of research from a senior mentor outside of their home institution.
 This will involve a monthly long-distance interaction and an annual face to face meeting at the National NASPGHAN Meeting.